-In New Zealand, close to three million hens are kept in small wire cages to produce eggs.
-These intensive farming conditions prevent hens from doing their most basic behaviours, which can cause hens to have serious welfare issues.
+In New Zealand, over 1.2 million commercially farmed hens are kept in cramped cages to produce eggs.
+These intensive farming conditions prevent hens from expressing their most basic behaviours, which can cause hens to experience a range serious welfare issues.

 We are seeing incredible change for hens across New Zealand.
 Kiwis want to see hens free from cages and the major egg purchasers are listening.
 All supermarkets across the country are committed to phasing out the sale of eggs from caged hens.
 The country’s leading foodservice groups, café outlets and restaurant chains have also pledged to stop selling cage eggs.